PennyLaneAI/pennylane/doc/tutorials/notebooks.rst

 4. **Quantum generative adversarial network (QGAN)** (:download:`Q4_quantum-GAN.ipynb <../../examples/Q4_quantum-GAN.ipynb>`/|Q4|)

    This demo constructs a quantum generative adversarial network (QGAN) :cite:`lloyd2018quantum,dallaire2018quantum` using two subcircuits, a generator and a discriminator.
-The generator attempts to generate synthetic quantum data to match a pattern of "real" data, while the discriminator, tries to discern real data from fake data.
+The generator attempts to generate synthetic quantum data to match a pattern of "real" data, while the discriminator tries to discern real data from fake data.
 The gradient of the discriminator's output provides a training signal for the generator to improve its fake generated data.

 .. |Q1| raw:: html